stevana/stateful-pbt-with-fakes/README.md

 ```

 As mentioned above, when we generate commands we cannot generate real
 references, e.g. file handles, thus `Var (Reference state)` is used
 which is isomorphic to just an `Int`.

-Sometimes it’s convenient to split up `runFake` into two parts, the
+Sometimes it's convenient to split up `runFake` into two parts, the
 first checks if the command is allowed in the current state, i.e. the
 precondition holds:

 ``` haskell